Photo: Melanie Burford

 Oksana obtained her master’s and Ph.D. in biochemistry in Vladivostok, Russia.
 Her research focused on discovering sea anemone venom composition and elucidating toxin structure and function.
 This work aims to use small natural proteins to create new drugs for e.g. pain, inflammation, and metabolism.
 Since the targets of toxins are often ion channels, Oksana had to immerse herself in the study of this fascinating field, leading her to the Sars International Centre for Marine Molecular Biology.

 Yuhong did her bachelor’s and master’s in Medicine, at Shandong University in China.
 Then she moved to the field of biology at the Sars Centre in Bergen, where she explored the functional role of HOX genes in the development of tunicates.
-Now she is doing her Ph.D. at the Sars Centre, working on the evolution of ion channels.
+Now finished her Ph.D. on iGluRs in the Lynagh Lab and is now pursuing more iGluR mysteries.

 Previous lab members